Marie Paterson is a Bowen therapist qualified to treat people, dogs and horses.

 Marie has a Diploma in human Bowen Therapy and is the first person worldwide to be given the opportunity to undergo the extensive teacher training program to teach canine Bowen Therapy, through the International School for Bowen Therapy.

-Following 2 years of intensive training, she is now qualified to teach ISBT Canine Bowen levels one and two (out of a total of four levels) in Australia and New Zealand and is continuing to train towards teaching levels three and four.
+Following intensive training, she is now qualified to teach ISBT Canine Bowen levels one, two and three (out of a total of four levels) in Australia and New Zealand, with Suzanne Baker undertaking the assessment level (level four) and completing the Therapist Qualification Examinations.

 - ISBT - Canine Bowen Therapist